This post may contain affiliate links. Please read our disclosure policy.

 I am obsessed with using my airfryer!
 Here are some of the best air fryer recipes for dinners, sides, desserts and snacks.
-My favorite is Air Fryer Chicken Breasts.
+My favorite is Air Fryer Chicken Breast.
 We also use it for reheating pizza, croissants, french fries and more!

 What Kind of Air Fryer Should You Buy?